 How do I register for eServices?

 Click here, then follow the simple steps.
-You will need your account number, date of birth and zip code to link your account to make payments and view your account details and payment history.
+You will need your account number, date of birth and zip code to link your account.

 How do I reset my eServices password?